- Annual electricity generation is 16.5 billion kWh (4-5% of the potential reserves)

-· General potential reserves is 527 billion kWh per year (the eighth in the world), 4% of the worldwide hydro power potential.
+- General potential reserves are 527 billion kWh per year (the eighth in the world), 4% of the worldwide hydropower potential.

-Tajikistan power system is 5190 MW; the share of the hydro power plants accounts for 93.9% of the total installed capacity.
+Tajikistan’s power system is 5190 MW; the share of the hydro power plants accounts for 93.9% of the total installed capacity.
 The share of thermal power plants is 318 MW or about 6.1%.
-Annual electricity generation in the Tajik energy system, consisting mainly of hydro power plants, is 16.5 billion kWh.It should be noted that more than 98% of electricity in Tajikistan is generated by hydropower plants, including 97% – by large and medium HPP.
+Annual electricity generation in the Tajik energy system, consisting mainly of hydropower plants, is 16.5 billion kWh.It should be noted that more than 98% of the electricity in Tajikistan is generated by hydropower plants, including 97% – by large and medium HPP.

-In winter periods, the country experiences significant deficit sin electricity (2.2 – 2.5 billion kWh).
+In winter periods, the country experiences a significant deficit in electricity (2.2 – 2.5 billion kWh).
 For this reason, Tajikistan had to introduce limitations, which affect primarily rural residents comprising not less than 70% of the total population.
-Because of restrictions of power delivery in rural areas the annual loss of farm production is about 30%.
+Because of restrictions on power delivery in rural areas the annual loss of farm production is about 30%.